RosaZheng/Compressive-Sensing-for-MRI/readme.md

 # MRI CS Toolbox for MATLAB - Copyright (c) Brice Hirst, 2013

-The work was done at Missouri University of Science and Technology and the University of Missouri-Columbia
+The work was done at Missouri University of Science and Technology, the University of Missouri-Columbia and and Harry S Truman Memorial Veterans’ Hospital.

 For more information, contact Dr. Rosa Zheng  (yrz218 at lehigh.edu) or Dr. Lixin Ma  (mal at health.missouri.edu)